-There were no hate crimes reported in 2016.
+There were no hate crimes reported at Clark College in 2016.
 In 2017, three Vandalism/Destruction of Property crimes were reported; one was characterized as race bias, one was religion bias, and one was based on sexual orientation.
+There were no hate crimes at Clark College in 2018.